 Meetings are held on the second Tuesday of each month and we invite a guest speaker to talk to us on a topic of historical or archaeological interest, though sometimes the subjects range further afield.
 You can see what’s planned on our Programme page.

 Membership is £15.00 per year with renewals in September.
-Meetings are free to members of Weaverham History Society, children and students.
-Visitors are requested to pay £2 at each meeting.
+Payments can be made by BACS sort code 09-01-29 a/c 26685458.
+Meetings are free to members of the Weaverham History Society, children and students.
+Visitors are requested to pay £3 at each meeting.

 We also organise highly enjoyable visits to local places of interest in spring and summer usually by coach from the village and we seem to have started a tradition of having a yearly canal boat trip as well.
 The Society normally invests in the services of Blue Badge guides on our visits.
 We also have a very enjoyable Christmas event every year, the talk commonly having a seasonal flavour.